Museums of Athens

-Formerly the house of folklorist Angeliki Hatzimihali (1895-1965) this quaint small mansion in Plaka showcases several objects of Greek folk craftsmanship such as embroidery, needlework, costumes and pottery, a collection of musical instruments as well as a library with books on regional fold arts and crafts.
+Formerly the house of folklorist Angeliki Hatzimihali (1895-1965) this quaint small mansion in Plaka showcases several objects of Greek folk craftsmanship such as embroidery, needlework, costumes and pottery, a collection of musical instruments as well as a library with books on regional folk arts and crafts.

 Epigraphical Museum of Athens

 1 Tositsa St., Athens

 The Epigraphical Museum of Athens is unique in Greece and the largest of its kind in the world.
-Its collection comprises of 14,078, mostly Greek, inscriptions, which cover the period from the early historical times to the Late Roman period, primarily in Greece.
+Its collection comprises of 14,078, mostly Greek, inscriptions, from the early historical times to the Late Roman period, primarily in Greece.
 It is situated in the south wing of the National Archaeological Museum of Athens.
-Only the courtyards, lobby and four exhibition rooms are open to the public.
+The courtyards, lobby and four exhibition rooms are open to the public.
 The purpose of the museum is the scientific research, study, registration, protection, preservation, publication, photographic documentation and promotion of the ancient Greek inscriptions.
 The museum also aims to comprise photographic and impression archives and a specialized epigraphic library.
 Moreover, a digital catalog of the inscriptions has been constructed.
 The Museum organizes temporary exhibitions of ancient Greek inscriptions, as well as exhibitions of art inspired by the Greek script and the ancient inscriptions.

 Folk Art Museum

 Dedicated to Greek folk art, such as embroidery, ceramics, shadow-theatre and wood-carving as they developed from the 17th c. onward, this museum is housed in three different locations, with a fourth major one expected to be ready soon, on Areos Street, close to the Monastiraki Squsre.

 1 Areos St., Monastiraki Square